dassio/youtube2youku/README.md

 # youtube2youku
-this programm is used to sync my subscriped youtube channel to youku written in rust
+this programm is used to sync my subscriped youtube channel to youku